berlinplan/berlinplan.github.io/readme.md

 > <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

-## Can a basic voting app revolutionize ethics for the first time in human history?
+## Can a basic voting app revolutionize ethics?

-> Resolving ethical dilemmas in societies or Oversocieties.
+> can ethical dilemmas be resolved in society or Oversociety Part?

 ### Is torture wrong?